cavo789/blog/blog/2023/11/04/docker-joomla/index.md

 You can see this by running `docker compose logs --follow` (press <kbd>CTRL</kbd>+<kbd>C</kbd> to quit).

 Once Joomla will be ready, you will get the installation wizard of Joomla... just like the first time.
-So, by running `docker compose down` you have lost everything.
+So, by running `docker compose down` you have lost your work.

 :::danger
 As mentioned earlier, everything is done in RAM.
 By stopping a Docker container, you will lose everything not saved on your computer.
 It's great for playing/learning but not what you expect when you're developing a real site.